 - Whether you’ve ever passed out, felt dizzy, had chest pain, or had trouble breathing during exercise

 - Any medications that you are on (including over-the-counter medications, herbal supplements, and prescription medications)

-It’s easy to make an appointment with The Keogh Practice, simply click the make an appointment button.
+It’s easy to make an appointment with The Keogh Practice, simply contact a member of our team today.

 Please find a full list of different forms that you may need for your sports medical assessment.

 Dive Clubs will often have their own specific medical form

 Padi recreational scuba diving medical clearance form click here

 Boxing Clubs will often have their own specific medical form

 Irish amateur boxing association medical form click here

 Pilots licence medicals require a specially qualified Doctor, here at The Keogh Practice Dr. Malachy Coleman has all necessary qualifications to certify fitness in this regard